Yuwen-Fang/web-scraper-CWMS/data/README.md

-These file are the outputs.
+These csv files are the outputs.